Inspirante Trading Solutions

 How to play the theme out

-A hypothetical investor can consider the following trades
+A hypothetical investor can consider the following trades2:

 Case Study 1: Short Micro Gold Future